hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `protocols` - (Optional) A `protocols` block as defined below.

+* `remove_samples_on_create` - (Optional) When `true`, will remove the sample Products and APIs that are automatically created by Azure when a new API Management resource is created.
+This property has no effect when updating an API Management resource.
+Defaults to `false`.

 * `security` - (Optional) A `security` block as defined below.

 * `sign_in` - (Optional) A `sign_in` block as defined below.